dxx-rebirth/dxx-rebirth/dxx-readme.txt

 * The guys at http://www.unixboard.de for technical assistance
 * Maystorm for technical assistance and endless hours of BETA-testing
 * Sniper of http://www.descentforum.de for windows BETA-testing
+* Escorter for bug reports, BETA testing and much more
+* Matt for his work and technical assistance
 * Everyone who helps to let this project live on
 * Novacron for allowing me to use his icons and everyone at http://www.planetdescent.com